rust-lang-cn/book-cn/english/src/ch08-03-hash-maps.md

 map that stores words and counts</span>

 This code will print `{"world": 2, "hello": 1, "wonderful": 1}`.
-The `or_insert` method actually returns a mutable reference (`&mut V`) to the value for this key.
+The `split_whitespace` method iterates over sub-slices, separated by whitespace, of the value in `text`.
+The `or_insert` method returns a mutable reference (`&mut V`) to the value for the specified key.
 Here we store that mutable reference in the `count` variable, so in order to assign to that value, we must first dereference `count` using the asterisk (`*`).
 The mutable reference goes out of scope at the end of the `for` loop, so all of these changes are safe and allowed by the borrowing rules.

 ### Hashing Functions

-By default, `HashMap` uses a hashing function called SipHash that can provide resistance to Denial of Service (DoS) attacks involving hash tables[^siphash].
+By default, `HashMap` uses a hashing function called *SipHash* that can provide resistance to Denial of Service (DoS) attacks involving hash tables[^siphash]<!-- ignore -->.
 This is not the fastest hashing algorithm available, but the trade-off for better security that comes with the drop in performance is worth it.
-If you profile your code and find that the default hash function is too slow for your purposes, you can switch to another function by specifying a different *hasher*.
-A hasher is a type that implements the `BuildHasher` trait.
+If you profile your code and find that the default hash function is too slow for your purposes, you can switch to another function by specifying a different hasher.
+A *hasher* is a type that implements the `BuildHasher` trait.
 We’ll talk about traits and how to implement them in Chapter 10.
-You don’t necessarily have to implement your own hasher from scratch;
-[crates.io](https://crates.io/) has libraries shared by other Rust users that provide hashers implementing many common hashing algorithms.
+You don’t necessarily have to implement your own hasher from scratch; [crates.io](https://crates.io/)<!-- ignore --> has libraries shared by other Rust users that provide hashers implementing many common hashing algorithms.

 [^siphash]: [https://en.wikipedia.org/wiki/SipHash](https://en.wikipedia.org/wiki/SipHash)